Watersports

 - 02Sexual fetishism — Wikipedia (carries the Scorolli 2007 relative-frequency table)carries the Scorolli table including body-fluid fetishes

-- 03DSM-5-TR, Paraphilic Disorders (American Psychiatric Association, 2022)clinical recognition of urolagnia/urophilia as a body-product paraphilic interest
+- 03DSM-5-TR, Paraphilic Disorders (American Psychiatric Association, 2022)clinical recognition of urolagnia/urophilia as an 'other specified paraphilic disorder' only with distress, impairment, or non-consent

 - 04Richard von Krafft-Ebing, Psychopathia Sexualis (1886)early sexological documentation of urine-focused interest in the founding case literature